QuickBase/interview-demos/fullstack/checkout-price-breakdown/README.md

 **`data/cart.json`** (the line items) and **`data/rules.json`** (the rule catalog), plus this brief. **There's no scaffold** — you design the data model, the API, and the UI.

 The input is a set of rules to compose, not a form to fill in: the candidate selects, orders, and toggles rules from the server's catalog.
-Don't build a UI for authoring new rules; just compose the ones provided.
+You don't need to build a UI for authoring new rules — composing the ones provided is the focus.

 ## The data